COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 </div>

 <div style="text-align: justify">
 In line with the worries about the economy, a few world leaders have defended what is called vertical social isolation to "enable people in low income classes to earn a living" and "avoid further suffering from loss of income" [<a href="https://www.wsws.org/en/articles/2020/04/27/bols-a27.html">1</a>,<a href="https://riotimesonline.com/brazil-news/brazil/bolsonaro-to-call-on-mandetta-to-isolate-only-the-elderly-and-sick/">2</a>,<a href="https://eu.freep.com/story/news/local/michigan/2020/05/21/donald-trump-ford-motor-restart-american-economy/5239965002/">3</a>].
-Although these policies have not been in place in the UK we explore what has been the _de facto_ effect of lockdown policies to different social classes in several regions of the UK.
+Although these policies have not been in place in the UK we explore what has been the <em>de facto</em> effect of lockdown policies to different social classes in several regions of the UK.
 </div>

 ### Summary of main findings